Tami Sullivan PhD, LMHC, NCC, RPT-S

 Courtney Morrison, MHC-LP

-I earned my Masters in Mental Health Counseling from Medaille College.
-I focus on a holistic, client centered, and narrative therapy.
+Courtney earned her Masters in Mental Health Counseling from Medaille College.
+She has experience in both in-patient treatment and private practice.
+Courtney has a wide range of experiences working with people of all ages in creating change for hope and healing.
 Clients can expect a warm, welcoming, and empathetic environment.